najhassan/najh/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a graduate student at the Department of Computer and Information Science, University of Oregon, Eugene, OR.
-Currently, I am working on object detection and tracking.
-Previously, I received my B.Sc. degree in Electrical and Electronics Engineering from University of Dhaka, Bangladesh.
+Currently, I am working on adversarial attacks on vision and language models.
+In the recent past, I have worked on object detection and tracking, unsupervised domain adaptation, etc. Previously, I received my B.Sc. degree in Electrical and Electronics Engineering from the University of Dhaka, Bangladesh.

 News